ryanirl/torchvf/README.md

 └── ***
 ```

-If you have the library cloned, downloaded the weights, and downloaded the
+If you have cloned the library, downloaded the weights, and downloaded the
-BPCIS dataset you should be able to do `python3 eval.py --config_dir
+BPCIS dataset you *should* be able to do `python3 eval.py --config_dir
 ../weights/bact_fluor/h1/eval_config.py`.
-And run the evaluation.
+This will run evaluation on the
+bacterial fluorescence subset using the downloaded weights.

 ## Usage